Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/breakpoints.md

 ## Available breakpoints

-OUDS Web includes six default breakpoints, sometimes referred to as _grid tiers_, for building responsively.
+OUDS Web includes eight default breakpoints, sometimes referred to as _grid tiers_, for building responsively.
 These breakpoints can be customized if you're using our source Sass files.

 {{< bs-table "table" >}}
 | Breakpoint | Class infix | Dimensions |